hionjk/Add-on_for_fpc/README.md

 `./sfpc co hello_world`

-The script will compile the file and and put it in `programs/` automatically execute it
+The script will compile the file and and put it in `programs/` and automatically execute it